-It is important that jurisdictions have sufficient time to develop their housing market analyses and to meet the citizen participation requirements of 24 CFR Part 91.
+It is important that jurisdictions have sufficient time to develop their Consolidated Plan and to meet the citizen participation requirements of 24 CFR Part 91.
 Field Office staff should work informally with new PJs to identify the start of the consolidated program year and to determine the timeframe for developing the Consolidated Plan.
-The Field Office can then formally notify the jurisdiction of its allocation amount on a predetermined date that triggers the notice of intent to participate and allows enough time for the jurisdiction to submit its Consolidated Plan.
+The Field Office can then formally notify the jurisdiction of its allocation amount on a predetermined date that triggers the notice of intent to participate and allows enough time for the jurisdiction to submit its Consolidated Plan in accordance with the HOME Program regulations at 24 CFR Part 92.
 HUD staff should be cautious about releasing allocation information to prospective new PJs that could be considered formal notice that starts the timeframe for the regulatory and statutory deadlines.